 - Ability to work with colleagues, clients and staff

-The goal of the summer is to identify where each summer associate will fit as an associate after graduation and passing the bar.
+The goal of the summer is to identify where in the firm each summer associate will practice as an associate after graduation and passing the bar.
 Those who take best advantage of the program treat their first day of summer as their first day on the path towards becoming a shareholder at Briggs and Morgan.
-By finding a fit, they are able to hit the ground running when they return to the Firm as a licensed attorney.
+By finding a fit, they are able to hit the ground running when they return to the firm as a licensed attorney.

-We set the size of our summer associate class each year by looking at how many openings will be available for the returning summer associate to whom offers are extended.
-Law students thus know that they need not compete with one another.
+We set the size of our summer associate class each year by reviewing how many openings will be available for the returning summer associate to whom offers are extended.
+Because we generally only hire as many summer associates as we can extend offers, law students know that they need not compete with one another during the program.
 This helps create a collegial and comfortable working environment for summer associates, and has resulted in close and lasting friendships among law students in each of our summer classes.

 “Summering at Briggs and Morgan was a phenomenal opportunity to integrate with the social and cultural fabric of the firm, to build and sharpen real world legal skills, and to do meaningful work for clients.
 Most importantly, it was a transformative experience: it forced me to shift my mindset from that of a law student to that of a lawyer.”

 Briggs aggressively pursues law students who are bright, motivated, mature and confident.
-Our recruitment efforts are managed by a Recruiting Committee, consisting of both shareholders and associates, and our Director of Recruiting and Diversity.
+Our recruitment efforts are managed by a Recruiting Committee, made up of shareholders, associates and our Director of Recruiting and Diversity.